-The latest industry news, articles and events
+The latest industry news and insights

-The use of evidence generated by the investigation of a digital source must be one of the fastest growing sources of evidence in modern trials.
+The use of evidence generated by the investigation of a digital source must be one of the fastest-growing sources of evidence in modern trials.
 Everyone uses computers every day to do many tasks and as they use them they leave a trail of activity which can be used in the trial process.

-There is nothing about digital evidence except it’s source which sets it outside the normal evidential rules and it’s admissibility will be considered in exactly the same way any other evidence will be considered.
+There is nothing about digital evidence except its source which sets it outside the normal evidential rules and its admissibility will be considered in exactly the same way any other evidence will be considered.
 It is important to consider at every stage how the evidence will be admissible before the courts.

+There are specific concerns about computer-generated evidence having been tampered with either automatically by an operating system or by an individual.
 The ACPO Guidelines set out a useful breakdown as to what is expected by lawyers from the digital evidence in order to make the best use of it: